ETS-Android1/Cardinal-Planner/README.md

 # Introduction

-This is a template for doing Android development using GitLab and [fastlane](https://fastlane.tools/).
+This is a template for doing Anroid development using GitLab and [fastlane](https://fastlane.tools/).
 It is based on the tutorial for Android apps in general that can be found [here](https://developer.android.com/training/basics/firstapp/).
 If you're learning Android at the same time, you can also follow along that tutorial and learn how to do everything all at once.